JodyMurray/p4-plant-blog/README.md

 * The profile picture shows up beside each comment made by the user, instead only showing up is the logged in user's profile picture.
 * When a user "deletes" their profile from the "edit profile" page, it only deletes their profile information and profile picture and not the user account itself.
 * The comment box in each blog post gets pushed to the side a bit when logged in as admin, because of the delete and edit buttons.
+* When in the "Add post section" you can choose which "author" for the post and who has also liked it, this was something I wished to resolve, but trying to resolve it resulted in an error message.